Jakob Holm Hansen

 When you know the business impact of an incident, and you know incident likelihood, you can calculate your risk level, and then decide if it's acceptable to your business or not.
 The risk treatment process of ISO 27005 suggests four treatment options:

 PS!
-The ISO 27001/2 standards are recognized and widely implemented in many organizations worldwide for good reasons.
-That is why we designed our GRC platform to provide you with risk management tools – based on the ISO 27005 and ISO 27001 standards.
+The ISO 27001/2 standards are recognised and widely implemented worldwide for good reasons.
+That is why we designed our GRC platform to provide you with risk management tools, based on the ISO 27005 and ISO 27001 standards.
 Here's how we can help your cloud security risk management: